Baqend/guide/src/index.md

 };
 ```

-Note: It is important that you not require module functions directly, since modules will be loaded and cached.
-Updating
+**Note**: don't require module functions directly, since modules will be loaded and cached.
+This may cause issues when
-module dependencies later may result in unexpected issues!
+modules are updated.

 The following additional libraries can be required in baqend code: